rainbowdashlabs/chojodev/docs/blog/posts/minecraft_main_class.md

 # The plugin main class.
 A constant naming discussion!

-The minecraft main class or the class which usually extend `JavaPlugin` is nearly always suspect of discussions when it comes to naming.
+The minecraft main class, or the class which usually extends `JavaPlugin`, is nearly always suspect of discussions when it comes to naming.
-In this post I try to explain my point of view and also show my approach into naming.
+In this post I try to explain my point of view, and also show my approach on naming them.

 <!-- more -->